Constitution And Statement of Faith

 ARTICLE XII – CORPORATE SEAL

-Emmanuel Baptist Church shall have an official seal, and shall be used on such occasion as the law may require or the Pastor and/or Deacons may desire.
+Emmanuel Baptist Church shall have an official seal, and shall be used on such occasion as the law may require or the elders may require.

 ARTICLE XIII – DISSOLUTION OF THE CHURCH